National Invasive Species Awareness Week is Feb 22-26, 2021

 The term “invasive species” refers to any non-native plant, insect or animal that is introduced into a region and causes some type of damage.

 Invasive plants such as the colorful Japanese barberry, English ivy, or periwinkle, can disrupt or destroy a local ecosystem by choking out native plants that are food sources or habitats for insects or animals in the area.
 Those creatures may be a food source or a producer for others in the area and when one piece of the ecology is disrupted, others may follow.

 Delaware and Pennsylvania have a number of common invasive insects.
 Events such as the NISAW help increase awareness of these dangerously destructive creatures, which is critical to saving affected trees and preventing their spread.

-The emerald ash borer, which was just discovered in Delaware for the first time last year has moved rapidly through areas across the United States since its first sighting in 2002.
-The emerald ash borer primarily attacks ash trees, which flourish in the Delaware and Pennsylvania climates, but has recently been found to be attracted to fringe trees as well.
+The emerald ash borer, which was just discovered in Delaware for the first time in 2017 has moved rapidly through areas across the United States since its first sighting in 2002.
+The emerald ash borer primarily attacks ash trees, which flourish in Delaware and Pennsylvania climates, but has recently been found to be attracted to fringe trees as well.